pSpaces/Programming-with-Spaces/guide.md

 The core API intentionally underspecifies the behaviour of simple retrieval operations (`get`, `getp`, `query` and `queryp`).
 However, the following implementations should obey to the behaviour specified below:
 - `SequentialSpace`: retrieval operations return the oldest matching tuple.
 - `FifoSpace`: retrieval operations return the oldest tuple, if it matches the specified template.
+- `LifoSpace`: retrieval operations must return the newest tuple, if it matches the specified template.
-- `LifoSpace`: retrieval operations must return the newest matching tuple.
+- `PileSpace`: retreival operations must return the newest matching tuple.
 - `RandomSpace`: retrival operations return any matching tuple, chosen according to a random choice with uniform distribution (equally likelihood of getting any tuple).

 All implementations should provide at least the `SequentialSpace` implementation.
 The rest are optional.